 elasticsearch.yml file.
 After the cluster has formed,

-this setting is no longer required.
-It should not be set for master-ineligible
+remove this setting from each node’s configuration.
+It should not be set for

-nodes, master-eligible nodes joining an existing cluster, or cluster restarts.
+master-ineligible nodes, master-eligible nodes joining an existing cluster, or

 It is technically sufficient to set